BrunoBob/Camera_calibration/README.md

 ## CI

 After each commit a github action will create a correct environment and it will try to compile the code and run the tests.
 You can check the **Actions** of the depository too see the CI in more details.

+TO run the test manually you can run the following command :

+    mkdir build
+    cd build
+    cmake ..
+    make
+    ctest

 ## Future possible improvement

 * Function to compute the correct order of the corners so that the user can click on them in any order
+* Draw the X and Y real world axes on the window